hawkinsw/CPPTimes/templates.md

   return std::chrono::days{15} > difference;
 }
 ```
+Okay, wow -- are you as shocked as me at the similarities between the implementations of the _Stored Battery_ ADT and the _Stored Pizza_ ADT?
+It's really remarkable: they have largely the same _interface_ (an important point we will return to at the conclusion of this issue of the _C++ Times_).

 ## Tupperware

+We can clearly see that there is _something_ that we could abstract -- it seems like what we really want to do is to, once and for all, forget about batteries and slices of pizza and start by thinking about sealable storage tools that can store _something_.
+There is no more well known storage technology than the reliable Tupperware container.

-Let’s return now to the Tupperware, the container that is going to hold our leftover pizza and batteries -- no, not in the same container, that would be silly!
-Again, we will translate this physical concept into a computational concept by defining a Tupperware *ADT*.
+Let's design the _Tupperware_ ADT to be a container that could hold leftover pizza or batteries -- no, not in the same container, that would be silly!

 The Tupperware ADT will support two behaviors:

-1. *getContents*: The method will return the contents of the Tupperware container.
+1. _get contents_: Will get the contents of the Tupperware container.
-2. *areContentsFresh*: The method will return true/false depending on whether the contents of the container are fresh.
+2. _is it fresh?_: Will return true/false depending on whether the contents of the container are fresh.

 and have one attribute:

-1. *sealed_date*: The date the contents were initially sealed in the Tupperware.
+1. _sealed date_: The date the contents were initially sealed in the Tupperware.

-The algorithms for both methods are relatively straightforward – for *getContents* the ADT will simply supply its contents and for *areContentsFresh* the ADT will simply invoke the `isFresh` method of its contents (using the *sealed_date* and `true` as the arguments to the member function).
+The algorithm for the _is it fresh?_ behavior simply relies on the fact that whatever is stored in a piece of Tupperware can determine whether it is fresh if you give it the date on which it was sealed away.
+Remember, what is being stored in the Tupperware is _itself_ an ADT and as long as everything stored in a piece of Tupperware has the _is it fresh?_ behavior, then we are good!

+The algorithms for the _get contents_ behavior is equally straightforward: simply supply the contents of what is being stored!

-We can follow the best practices of object-oriented design and *implement* a base class named `Tupperware` that is the data structure that implements the Tupperware ADT (Again, remember what our *Walls and Mirrors* authors say: a data structure is not the same as an ADT – the former implements the latter!).
+Let's follow the best practices of object-oriented design and _implement_ a base class named `Tupperware` that is the data structure that implements the Tupperware ADT.
 Then we can create derived classes for Tupperware that hold different types of items.

-Here we go ...
+Here we go ... with a partial implementation that gets us set up with a constructor, a member variable to track the sealed date (`m_sealed_date`) and a getter function for that member variable (`getSealedDate`).

 ```C++
 #include <chrono>